HIGH PRIOR ATTAINERS

 - visual and performing abilities (e.g. exceptional skills in music)

 - keen powers of observation and reasoning

 - an ability to grasp new concepts quickly

 - possession of an extensive vocabulary.

 Several methods of identification will be used as no one method alone can be entirely accurate.
-The Pingle School will therefore endeavour to obtain as much information about individual students as possible.
+The Pingle Academy will therefore endeavour to obtain as much information about individual students as possible.
 The methods used are as follows: